Top Pharmacy Technician Programs in Trenton, NJ: Get The Best PT Schooling

 The AIMS Pharmacy Technician Training Certificate, or PTC, is a nine-month curriculum designed to offer a comprehensive overview of the skills required to work as a pharmacy technician and pass either the PTCE or ExCPT certification exam.

 The course is available full-time, and while all practical work is completed in the college’s labs, some work can be done online.
 A 250-hour clinical internship is also required of students.
-The school will arrange for this, and it must be completed before graduation.
+The school will arrange for this, which must be completed before graduation.

-Traditional federal and state financial aid, as well as a small number of state workforce awards, are available.
-Those who are not eligible for federal student loans can explore a private student loan from a lender such as Sallie Mae.
+Traditional federal and state financial aid and a small number of state workforce awards are available.
+Those not eligible for federal student loans can explore a private student loan from a lender like Sallie Mae.

-Students must be over the age of 18, have a high school diploma or GED, and pass both criminal background and drug tests in order to be admitted to the program.
+Students must be over 18, have a high school diploma or GED, and pass both criminal background and drug tests to be admitted to the program.
 They must also pass basic skills exams administered by the school and meet the required vaccination standards.

 Pennco Tech